Alice Bacon, Baroness Bacon: Remembrances

 Since 2018 the University of Leeds holds an annual Alice Bacon Lecture to celebrate pioneering and strong women.
 These have been given by Harriet Harman (2018), Baroness Hale of Richmond (2019), (2020 not given due to the COVID-19 pandemic), Baroness Doreen Lawrence (2021), Mary Beard (2022), Dame Sharon White (2023).
 The lecture was set up and hosted by a collaboration of Rachel Reeves and the University's Centre for Democratic Politics (previously School of Politics and International Studies).

-In 2018 Baroness Bacon Beer was served on tap at Strangers' Bar for a week.
+In 2018, the 4.3% pale ale "Baroness Bacon Beer" was served on tap at Strangers' Bar in the Palace of Westminster for a week.

+Bacon's name is one of those featured on the sculpture Ribbons, unveiled in 2024.